 INSEE’s définition of a pseudo-canton, otherwise known as a «canton-ou-ville», is available here: ici.

-The borders of Rennes Metropolis do not coincide with the exterior borders of the 15 sectors (pseudo-cantons) listed above.
-Seven out of fifteen sectors (pseudo-canton) are cut in two by Rennes Metropolis’s borders.
+The borders of Rennes Metropolis do not coincide with the exterior borders of the 13 sectors (pseudo-cantons) listed above.
+5 out of 13 sectors (pseudo-canton) are cut in two by Rennes Metropolis’s borders.
 Consequently, part of these sectors' (pseudo-cantons') population cannot be included in the metropolis.

 INSEE publishes also data by municipality.
 However, because such data is not available for every municipality nor for every indicator, we could not aggregate those statistics in order to create data at the scale of the metropolis.
 We consequently continued to use data at the scale of the sector (pseudo-canton).